- Tour Package

 The Academy was opened in June 2013 under the patronage of Her Majesty Ashi Sangay Choden Wangchuck.
-It displays its collection of artefacts to further understanding of Bhutan’s rich textile tradition by introducing visitor to weaving technique, styles of local dress etc.
+It displays its collection of artifacts to further understanding of Bhutan’s rich textile tradition by introducing visitors to weaving techniques, styles of local dress, etc.

 Institute of Traditional Medical Services

-The temple was built in 12thCentury and now it is monastic school for about 460 monks currently undergoing in their monastic studies.
-It also houses the painting from 12thCentury, which are now being restored.
+The temple was built in 12thCentury and now it is a monastic school for about 460 monks currently undergoing their monastic studies.
+It also houses the painting from 12thCentury, which is now being restored.

 Further up on the hill towards the west of Dechhen Phodrang lies Wangditse Lhakhang, which was founded in 1750 by the attendants of 8thDruk Desi Tenzin Rabgye.
 It is a half an hour leisure walk from Sangaygang to Wangditse.